stephanbracke/intermagnet-technical-manual/chapters/usingdata/imagwebsite.rst

 The Annual Definitive Data
 ``````````````````````````
-Until 2015 the annual definitive data was always released on a physical medium see :numref:`sub_dat_1min_data_enc_soft`.
+Until 2015, the annual definitive data was released on a physical media (see :numref:`sub_dat_1min_data_enc_soft`).
-From 2014 the intermagnet definitive data is yearly published and identified in the form of Digital Object Identifiers (DOIs).
+From 2014 onward, the intermagnet definitive data is published yearly with a Digital Object Identifier (DOI).
-The reference to the data that can be dowloaded can be found on the INTERMAGNET website : |def_data|.
+The reference to the downloadable data can be found on the INTERMAGNET website : |def_data|.
-The data structure within the zip file is the same as the CD/DVD/USB structure.
+The data structure within the compressed file is the same as the INTERMAGNET Physical Media structure.
-To be able to view the data after downloading the zip, you need the IMCDview software which is available
+The downloaded data can be viewed using the IMCDview software which is available
-and explained on this page : |imag_software_bgs|.
+and explained at this location : |imag_software_bgs|.

 .. _use_dat_imag_web_obs_plots: